Category: Book Reviews

 • Attention Span by Dr. Gloria Mark

-Reviewed Date: February 22nd, 2023 Interestingly, a book about attention doesn’t hold my attention at all.
-I thought the problem was with me, as I read a half dozen books on attention and focus, but the more I read this book, the more I understood that it lacks concentration and is written with a casual…
+Reviewed Date: February 22nd, 2023 Interestingly, a book about attention didn’t hold my attention at all.
+I thought the problem was with me, as I read a half dozen books on attention and focus, but the more I read this book, the more I understood that it lacks cohesiveness and is written with a casual…

 • God Delusion by Richard Dawkins